segment-boneyard/nightmare/Readme.md

 Nightmare is a high level wrapper for [PhantomJS]() that lets you automate browser tasks, including testing.

-The goal is to expose just a few simple methods, and have an API that feels synchronous, rather than deeply nested callbacks.
+The goal is to expose just a few simple methods, and have an API that feels synchronous for each block of scripting, rather than deeply nested callbacks.

 ## Examples